return5/DS1803/README.txt

 -- functions ---

     - initDS1803()
-        - start communication wiht potentiometers.  call this before you do anything else
+        - start communication with potentiometers.  call this before you do anything else

     - writeWiper(address,wiper,value)
         - writes value to the given wiper at the given address